Slavery and the Declaration of Independence: The Deleted Clauses

 Photo credit: Image of Thomas Jefferson’s original draft of the Declaration of Independence.
 Library of Congress.

-Save the date for the first program in the Generation Declaration series, “Slavery and the Declaration of Independence: The Deleted Clauses,” with OAH Distinguished Lecturer Holly Brewer, Burke Professor of American History and Associate Professor at the University of Maryland.
+Join us for the first program in the Generation Declaration series, “Slavery and the Declaration of Independence: The Deleted Clauses,” with OAH Distinguished Lecturer Holly Brewer, Burke Professor of American History and Associate Professor at the University of Maryland.

 2026 will mark the 250th anniversary of the signing of the Declaration of Independence.
 Join Morven, the home of a Signer, as we dive into all things Declaration with a new public program series.
 Generation Declaration invites public historians, scholars, and writers to share their work researching little known or underrepresented aspects of America’s founding document.